 ✓ Summit the tallest mountain in Africa, one of the ‘Seven Summits’

-✓ Sleep under the stars
+✓ Sleep under the stars at each camp

 ✓ Conquer the Great Barranco Wall

 ✓ Relax in a traditional luxury lodge amid the African rainforest

 ✓ Walk above the clouds